 The older part North Central Phoenix area extends through the Central Camelback Corridor just past Northern Avenue.
 “North Central” is relative to downtown Phoenix as the area has grown so much in recent years.
-Many people believe that the North Central Phoenix area is just an extension of the ever-growing downtown Phoenix.
-There are so many beautiful, upscale mansions and stately homes grace this area, which is smothered with fragrant citrus trees.
-Huge, sprawling ranches on very large lots with mature landscaping are the common theme of home ownership in North Central Phoenix.
+Many people believe that the North Central Phoenix area is just an extension of the booming downtown Phoenix.
+There are so many beautiful, upscale mansions and estate homes smothering this corridor along with huge, fragrant citrus trees.
+Most homes sit on very large, irrigated lots with mature landscaping.
+This is pretty much the norm of home ownership in North Central Phoenix.

 If you like the homes of North Central, you may also like those in the Arcadia neighborhood farther east along Camelback or the estates in the Alvarado Historic District farther south on Central Avenue, or the Willo Historic District and the Encanto-Palmcroft Historic District.

 Homes For Sale in the North Central Phoenix Corridor

 Up and Coming – North of North Central

 Sunnyslope is located in at the northern-most point of North Central Phoenix, straight north on Central Avenue.
 It is at the foot of North Mountain of the Phoenix Mountain Preserve, to the end of the Central Corridor, from 19th Avenue to the West and at the Mountains to the East of Dunlap toward the South.